-More information on assessment of student learning at CCC can be found at: https://www.coconino.edu/assessment/about-assessment
+Faculty, staff, and students share responsibility in the assessment cycle.
+More information on assessment of student learning at CCC can be found at www.coconino.edu/Assessment/

 Lobbying Information

 No individual or groups of individuals employed by CCC or acting on its behalf shall accept or expend Federal appropriated funds for the purpose of lobbying or attempting to influence an officer or employee of any governmental agency, Member of Congress, officer or employee of Congress, or any employee of a Member of Congress in connection with the making of any Federal grant, the entering into of any cooperative agreement, the extension, continuation, renewal, amendment, or modification of any Federal grant or cooperative agreement.